-This summer Clymb Adventures own Laura Atherton summited Mt.
+During the summer of 2016, Clymb Adventures own Laura Atherton summited Mt.
 Rainier.
 Towering in at 14,411 feet above sea level, Mt.
 Rainier is the 5th highest peak in the lower 48 states.
 As a bucket-list achievement for many aspiring mountaineers, Rainier’s summit had long been in Laura’s sights.
 The once distant goal became a reality when Laura found out about NW Alpine Guides summit climb fundraiser benefiting the Himalayan Outreach Project.
-I recently sat down with Laura to chat more about the experience.

 How did you find out about the Mt.
 Rainier fundraiser climb?